abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

        different ``PathOperator``\s we use in the Local Search and
     2. This constraint doesn't specify an order on the pair ``(i,j)`` of nodes: node ``j`` could be visited before node ``i``.

-    ..  warning:: The implementation of the ``PickupAndDelivery`` constraint in the RL is counter-intuitive.
+    ..  warning:: The implementation of the ``PickupAndDelivery`` constraint in the RL is a little counter-intuitive.

     The implementation of this constraint might change in the future.